Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Cardinals stats and trends

-- Arizona has played 16 games, with 10 wins against the spread.

-- The Cardinals are 3-2 ATS when favored by 6.5 points or more this season.
+- So far this season, the Cardinals have been installed as favorites by a 6-point margin or more six times and are 3-3 ATS in those games.

-- Arizona's games this year have gone over the total in seven out of 16 opportunities (43.8%).
+- Arizona's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- The Cardinals collect 377.9 yards per game, only 5.9 fewer than the 383.8 the Seahawks give up per outing.
+- The Cardinals average 377.9 yards per game, only 5.9 fewer than the 383.8 the Seahawks give up per matchup.

-- Arizona is 7-3 against the spread and 8-2 overall when the team picks up more than 383.8 yards.
+- In games that Arizona piles up over 383.8 yards, the team is 7-3 against the spread and 8-2 overall.

-- The Cardinals have turned the ball over 14 times this season, three fewer than the Seahawks have forced (17).
+- The Cardinals have 14 giveaways this season, while the Seahawks have 17 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Seahawks.